Ghostwriter: Popular music

 Musical ghostwriting also occurs in popular music.
 When a record company wants to market an inexperienced young singer as a singer-songwriter, or help a veteran bandleader coping with writer's block (or a lack of motivation to finish the next album), an experienced songwriter may be discreetly brought in to help.
 In other cases, a ghostwriter writes lyrics and a melody in the style of the credited musician, with little or no input from the credited musician.
 A ghostwriter providing this type of service may be thanked, without reference to the service provided, in the album credits, or they may be a true 'ghost', with no acknowledgement in the album.

 Legal disputes have arisen when musical ghostwriters have tried to claim royalties when an allegedly ghostwritten song becomes a money-making hit.
-In 1987, Darryl Neudorf was asked to work on a project for Nettwerk Productions involving a newly signed artist in their repertoire named Sarah McLachlan.
+In 1987, Darryl Neudorf was asked to work on a project for Nettwerk Productions involving newly signed artist Sarah McLachlan.
 This recording, the album Touch, resulted in garnering the interest of Arista Records.
 She signed a multi-album contract with them and two of the songs that Neudorf worked on with her became commercial hits in Canada.
-In 1991, Neudorf was invited back to work with McLachlan on her second album, Solace.
-In 1993, he filed a lawsuit against McLachlan and her label, Nettwerk, alleging that he had made a significant and uncredited contribution to the songwriting on Touch, and alleging that he wasn't paid properly for work done on Solace.
-The judge in this suit eventually ruled in McLachlan's favour on the songs; though Neudorf may have contributed to the songwriting, neither regarded each other as joint authors.
+In 1991, Neudorf was invited to work with McLachlan again on her second album, Solace.
+In 1993, he filed a lawsuit against McLachlan and her label, alleging that he had made a significant and uncredited contribution to the songwriting on Touch, and alleging that he was not paid properly for work done on Solace.
+The judge in the suit eventually ruled in McLachlan's favour on the songs; stating that although Neudorf may have contributed to the songwriting, neither regarded each other as joint authors.
 The judge ruled in Neudorf's favour on the payment issue.

 In hip hop music, the increasing use of ghostwriters by high-profile hip hop stars has led to controversy.
 Critics view the increasing use of hip hop ghostwriters as the "perversion of hip-hop by commerce."
-This is because of the limiting definition of "rapping" as "...about you expressing yourself through your own words, not someone else's."
-Chuck D of Public Enemy thinks this point of view is mistaken because "...not everyone is equipped to be a lyricist and not everyone is equipped to be a vocalist."
+This is because of the limiting definition of "rapping" as "expressing yourself through your own words, not someone else's."
+Chuck D of Public Enemy thinks this point of view is mistaken because "not everyone is equipped to be a lyricist and not everyone is equipped to be a vocalist."
 He points out that creating a rap song may require multiple talents.
 Frank Ocean started his career as a ghostwriter for artists such as Justin Bieber, John Legend and Brandy.

 Currently in hip-hop, the credit given to ghostwriters varies: "silent pens might sign confidentiality clauses, appear obliquely in the liner notes, or discuss their participation freely."
 In some cases, liner notes credit individuals for "vocal arrangement", which may be a euphemism for ghostwriting.
-In the early 2010s, hip-hop ghostwriting services like Rap Rebirth have appeared online, which provide recording artists who wish to purchase ghostwritten rhymes a greater degree of anonymity.
+In the early 2010s, hip-hop ghostwriting services like Rap Rebirth appeared online, which provide recording artists who wish to purchase ghostwritten rhymes a greater degree of anonymity.